scilus/scilpy/README.md

 pip install -e .
 ```

-(Then without the legacy scripts, if you want to use pytest, use:)
+(Then, without the legacy scripts, if you want to use pytest, use:)
 ```
 pytest --ignore=scripts/legacy
 ```